 3.1 The past service funding level (assets / past service liabilities) for each of the respective schemes will be determined at each valuation of the fund.
-The Regulations require that the value of the pre-1987 debt repayments be treated as an asset of the Final Salary Scheme for the purpose of funding valuations.
+The value of all the pre-1987 debt repayments that are due after the valuation date (including those that are attributable to Admitted Employers) shall be treated as an asset of the Final Salary Scheme for the purpose of funding valuations.
 The Regulations specify the broad framework for the action to be taken at a valuation.
-A summary of the framework is set out below, subject to the adjustments outlined later for the 2018 valuation, but the Regulations set out the full requirements (and if there is ever a conflict then the Regulations will prevail):
+A summary of the framework is set out below but the Regulations set out the full requirements (and if there is ever a conflict then the Regulations will prevail):

 - Subject to the agreement of the Chief Minister, the Committee of Management may determine that no adjustments to benefits or contributions are required to be made in the Final Salary Scheme and/or the Career Average Scheme if the funding level of the relevant scheme is within the "funding corridor" of 95% to 105%; - If the funding level of either or both the respective schemes is outside the "funding corridor" then the Actuary shall determine the adjustments required to benefits and contributions to restore either or both of the respective schemes to a 100% funding level, unless the Committee of Management and Chief Minister agree that no adjustments are required.
-The current policy agreed between the Committee of Management and the Chief Minister is that if the funding level is over 100% based on the maximum annual benefit increases, no adjustment will be made; surpluses will be retained as a cushion against later adverse experience or to reduce investment risk. - Employer contributions may be adjusted subject to a cap of 16.5% of total pensionable earnings;
+The current policy agreed between the Committee of Management and the Chief Minister is that if the funding level is over 100% based on the maximum annual benefit increases, no adjustment will be made; surpluses will be retained as a cushion against later adverse experience or to reduce risk. - Employer contributions may be adjusted subject to a cap of 16.5% of total pensionable earnings;